-Thousands of Christian pilgrims streamed into Bethlehem last night to celebrate the birth of Jesus.
-They gathered at the Church of the Nativity and stood in long lines to see the grotto that is thought to be where Jesus was born.
-Just this year, the church was deemed a U.N.
-World Heritage Site and Christmas is the event of the year in the West Bank town.
-But Israeli archaeologists say they have strong evidence that Christ was born in a different Bethlehem, a small village in the Galilee.
-Sheera Frankel reports.
+Thousands of Christian pilgrims streamed into Bethlehem Monday night to celebrate the birth of Jesus.
+It's the major event of the year in that West Bank town.
+But Israeli archaeologists now say there is strong evidence that Christ was born in a different Bethlehem, a small village in the Galilee.

-FRANKEL: That's Aviram Oshri, an archaeologist with the Israel Antiquities Authority who has excavated here extensively.
+"I think the genuine site of the nativity is here rather than in the other Bethlehem near Jerusalem," says Aviram Oshri, an archaeologist with the Israel Antiquities Authority which has excavated here extensively.
 He stands on the side of a road that now cuts through the entrance to the village.
 It was the construction of this road that led to the discovery of the first evidence that Bethlehem of the Galilee may have had a special place in history.

-OSHRI: And it makes much more sense that Mary rode on a donkey, while she was at the end of the pregnancy, from Nazareth to Bethlehem of Galilee, which is only seven kilometers, rather then the other Bethlehem which is 150 kilometers.
+"It makes much more sense that Mary rode on a donkey, while she was at the end of the pregnancy, from Nazareth to Bethlehem of Galilee which is only 7 kilometers rather then the other Bethlehem which is 150 kilometers," Oshri says.

-FRANKEL: He adds that there is evidence that the other Bethlehem in the West Bank, or what Israelis call Judea, was not even inhabited in the first century.
+He adds there is evidence the other Bethlehem in the West Bank, or what Israelis call Judea, was not even inhabited in the first century.

 Paula Fredriksen, an American scholar of the historical Jesus, says that early Christianity only started to pay attention to the Judean Bethlehem in the fourth century, when the Emperor Constantine declared Christianity the official religion of the Roman Empire.

-How do you think Christians would react to finding out that Bethlehem that they thought about...
+How does Oshri think Christians would react to finding out that Bethlehem that they thought about is wrong?

 "I don't think it will have any influence," he says.
 "The tradition is one thing.
 People will go on believing.
 And I can understand it."